TheMisinformationGame/MisinformationGame/docs/Home.md

 ---
-title: 'The Misinformation Game: A social media simulator for research'
+title: 'The Misinformation Game: A social-media simulator for research'
 skipTitleSuffix: true
 showPath: false
 permalink: /